-MOTHER.
-Pottery would be porous, or pervious to fluids, without the operation of glazing, which is usually effected by the mixture of salt and white lead, into which, sometimes, the ware is dipped when half baked, and the baking is afterwards completed.
+Mother.
+Pottery would be porous, or pervious to fluids, without undergoing the operation of glazing-which is usually effected by the mixture of salt and white lead, into which sometimes the ware is dipped, when half baked, and the baking is then completed.

-HELEN.
-The colours of chinaware you have described as applied before burning; and thus it is baked into the ware.
-Pray how is the gilding managed?
+Helen.
+The colours of china-ware, you have described, as applied before burning, and thus baked into the ware.
+Pray, how is the gilding managed?

-MOTHER.
-The gilding of porcelain is generally effected by applying the gold-leaf to its smooth surface, and then a slight degree of heat fixes it.
+Mother.
+The gilding of porcelain is

+generally effected, by applying the goldleaf to its smooth surface, and then a slight degree of heat fixes it.
 This is afterwards burnished, or brightened, principally by the friction of the human hand.
 I have seen this part of the operation performed.
-It was at a small gilding establishment, in the neighbourhood of Edinburgh; and I was astonished to discover the continued labour it required, and the slowness with which the gilding was restored to that brightness which the action of the fire had destroyed.
+It was at a small gilding establishment, in the neighbourhood of Edinburgh, and I was astonished to discover the continued labour it required, and the slowness with which the gilding was restored to that brightness the action of the fire had destroyed.

-HELEN.
+Helen.
 Is nothing used except the hand?

-MOTHER.
-A particular kind of stone, called, I believe, the blood-stone, is used at the beginning of the operation; but the last and highest polish is invariably given by rubbing the lower part of the thumb rapidly on the gilding.
+Mother.
+A particular kind of stone, called, I believe, the blood-stone, is used at the beginning of the operation, but the last highest polish is invariably given by rubbing the lower part of the thumb rapidly on the gilding.

-HELEN.
-We seem indebted to the earth for a great variety of luxuries and comforts : 142 from elegant glass and porcelain to useful homely bricks.
+Helen.
+We seem indebted to the earth for a great variety of luxuries and comforts.-From elegant glass and porcelain, to useful homely bricks.

-LOUISA.
-Yes: I remember having seen brick-kilns, where bricks were burning.
+Louisa.
+Yes, I remember having seen brick-kilns, where bricks were burning.

-MOTHER.
-Bricks are formed from a composition of a rich yellowish earth, called loam, and sand, or even ashes, moistened with water.
-They are dexterously shaped in a wooden mould; and, after having been partially dried, by being placed in rows in the open air, they are piled up in square heaps, called clamps, and properly burned.
+Mother.
+Bricks are formed from a composition of a rich yellowish earth, called loom.
+These are dexterously shaped, in a wooden mould, next partially dried, by being placed in rows in the open air, and then piled up into square heaps, and properly burnt.

-HELEN.
-When used for building, they are joined together, or cemented, by mortar.
+Helen.
+When used for building, they are joined together, or cemented by mortar.
 What is mortar?

-MOTHER.
-Mortar is made by a mixture of lime and sand with water; to which, for the purpose of plastering, some cut cow hair is generally added.
+Mother.
+Mortar is made by a due mixture of lime and sand, with water, to which some cut horse-hair is generally added.

-HELEN.
-I understand the reason of that : the hair assists to bind, or connect, the mortar.
+Helen.
+I understand the reason of that, the hair assists to bind or connect the mortar.

-MOTHER.
-Well imagined.
-We are not considered to understand the art of making cements so well as the ancients: the mortar used in the Saxon and Norman buildings is observed to possess a hardness equal, and even greater than that of the stones it cements together.
+Mother.
+Well imagined.-We are not considered to understand the art of making the cements so well as the ancients did;- the mortar, used in gothic buildings is observed to possess an astonishing hardness and tenacity.
+Tenacity means the power of holding fast.
 Suppose we now close the conversation.

-LOUISA.
-First, dear mother, finish the account you began, the other evening, respecting sponge.
+Louisa.
+First, dear mother, finish the account you begun, the other evening, respecting sponge.